Olheiro/GHubBackuperator/README.md

 ֍ 0.51
 - Added automatic UAC elevation request to the restore batch so users don't need to run it as administrator.
 Elevation is required to delete files from and copy files to %ProgramData%.
-If the batch is launched with Administrator rights, no elevation prompt is shown.
+If the batch is launched with administrator rights, no elevation prompt is shown.

 ֍ 0.6